Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 math: true
 ---

-## First plunge into diversity
-*Look at your fingers, controlled by the mind can do great things.
-But imagine if each one have a little brain of its own, with different ideas, desires, and fears ¡How wonderful things will be made out of an artist with such hands!*
-  -Ode to multidisciplinarity

 Species diversity, in it's must simple definition is the number of species in a particular area and their relative abundance (eveness).
 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.